Tomato Showdown: Tuttorosso vs. Hunt’s! A juicy comparison to help you choose the perfect canned tomatoes for your dishes.

-The Tuttorosso Tomatoes challenge might change your mind about a can of tomatoes is a can of tomatoes; right?
+The Tuttorosso Tomatoes challenge might change your mind about a can of tomatoes is a can of tomatoes, right?
 I’m going to show you the difference in the quality of tomatoes before you begin your recipe.
 Let’s face it; the best recipes start with the best ingredients.
-It’s something my grandmother taught me, and it’s what makes my mom’s cooking amazing.
-I lost sight of this as a new mom, trying to stretch the budget; family recipes didn’t taste the same from my kitchen.
+My grandmother taught me something, which makes my mom’s cooking unique.
+As a new mom, I lost sight of this, trying to stretch the budget; family recipes didn’t taste the same from my kitchen.
 Don’t get me wrong, I love a bargain, but when it comes to a recipe, I’m more about the quality of my ingredients.

 Recently, I took the Tuttorosso Tomatoes Challenge.

-A can of tomatoes is a can of tomatoes; right?
+A can of tomatoes is a can of tomatoes, right?
 I’m going to show you the difference in the quality of tomatoes before you begin your recipe.
 I prefer Tuttorosso–it’s the brand I put on our grocery list if my husband is shopping.
-For him, a can of tomatoes was opening and pouring to the recipe.
+For him, a can of tomatoes was opening and pouring into the recipe.

 Here’s why I prefer Tuttorosso tomatoes over Hunt’s tomatoes.

 We will be comparing Tuttorosso Whole Peeled Plum Tomatoes to Hunt’s Whole Peeled Plum Tomatoes.
-Both are a 28-ounce can.
+Both are 28-ounce cans.